GaurabKundu1/Winning-Space-Race-With-Data-Science/README.md

 ## Hardware
 In this Project We are going to use IBM Cloud Pack for Data and its various Web services, so a RAM of 8 GB and decent Internet Connection is required only.
 All the hardware requirments will be covered by IBM Cloud Pack for Data.
 ## Software
+We are going to use IBM Watson Studio for this project.

-We are going to use the following softwares in this project :
+In case of local machine We are going to use the following softwares in this project :

 Programming Language : [Python](https://www.python.org/)